joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 Changing these settings with the LeNet implementation did not improve the accuracy and mostly worsened them.
 I ended up modifying the Lenet architecture and applied the following settings

-* 0.0005 as learning rate
+* 0.001 as learning rate (Default of the AdamOptimizer)
 * 0.5 keep probability
-* 2056 batch size
+* 1024 batch size
-* 45 epochs
+* 50 epochs

+The initial learning rate is adapted by the AdamOptimizer throughout the learning process for each Weight in the network.
 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 > Accuracies based on the model saved in ./models/traffic-sign-model2.ckpt

-My final model results were:
+Model 2 results were:

 * training set accuracy 0.999
 * validation set accuracy 0.952
 * test set accuracy 0.947

+> Accuracies based on the model saved in ./models/traffic-sign-model3.ckpt

+My final model results were:

+* training set accuracy 0.999
+* validation set accuracy 0.975
+* test set accuracy 0.960

 A few iterations of learning showed that the initial (LeNet) network could not get higher than around 90% accuracy.
 Adding extra fully connected layers brought the accuracy down, this also happend when adding normalization layers